-Since acquisition in 2010 the Company has completed 105 drill holes totaling over 46,000 metres.
-Drilling has identified three high-grade silver-polymetallic deposits, the Blind Zone and El Sol zones, several new discoveries including the North Skarn and South Skarn targets and extensions to the historic deposits at Mina Santo Nino and Mina La Bocona.
+Since acquisition in 2010 the Company has completed 107 drill holes totaling over 49,600 metres.
+Drilling has identified three high-grade silver-polymetallic deposits, the Blind deposit, the El Sol deposit and the Skarn Front deposit, several new discoveries including the North Skarn and Las Victorias targets and extensions to the historic deposits at Mina La Bocona.
 Mineralization occurs as massive-sulphide pipes, veins and replacements in sub-vertical structures that demonstrate good continuity between drill holes.
 Mineralization is open on-strike and at depth in a similar geological environment to that of major Mexican Carbonate Replacement Deposits (CRDs) such as Santa Eulalia (45Mt of 310g/t Ag, 7.1% Zn and 8.2% Pb) and Skarn deposits such as San Martin (60Mt of 118g/t Ag, 0.9% Pb and 3.9% Zn).

-(An Exploration Stage Company) Management's Discussion and Analysis For the Year Ended April 30, 2017
+(An Exploration Stage Company) Management's Discussion and Analysis For the Six Months Ended October 31, 2017